ayushpattnaik/Discover-WebBroswer/readme.md

 - [Authors](#authors)

 ## 🧐 Problem Statement <a name = "problem_statement"></a>
-Create a web browser GUI with added scraping functionality.
+Create a web browser GUI with added scraping functionality in python.

 ## ⛓️Limitations <a name = "limitations"></a>